MicrosoftDocs/cognitive-toolkit-docs/articles/How-do-I-Adapt-Models-in-BrainScript.md

 ms.devlang:   brainscript
 ---

-# How do I adapt models in BrainScript"
+# How do I adapt models in BrainScript

 * [Use a trained model as a feature extractor](#use-a-trained-model-as-a-feature-extractor)?
 * [Use an already trained network multiple times inside a larger network](#use-an-already-trained-network-multiple-times-inside-a-larger-network)